 Low confidence

 Abusers are experts at chipping away at self-worth.
 This can lead you to feel incredibly low in confidence and unable to make decisions.
-You may be suffering from trauma too, clouding your judgement and ability to cope.
+You may be suffering from trauma too, clouding your judgment and ability to cope.

 Practical reasons